-Benchling for Enterprise supports authenticating with OpenID Connect (OAuth2) access tokens.
-In this configuration, you'll have a trusted identity provider (such as Okta or AD FS) that supports OpenID Connect.
+Benchling for Enterprise supports authenticating with OpenID Connect (OIDC) id tokens.
+In this configuration, you'll need a trusted identity provider (such as Okta or AD FS) that supports OpenID Connect.

-From your application, you can authenticate to the identity provider, which results in an access token.
+From your application, you can authenticate to the identity provider, which provides an id token in response.
 Your identity provider should be configured to include "email" as a claim in the token.
-You must then use the token in the Authentication header:
+You can then use the token in the Authorization header:

 The Benchling API accepts this token by verifying the signature against keys presented at your OpenID configuration endpoint (e.g. at https://example.com/.well-known/openid-configuration).
 Once the token signature is verified, the API request is authenticated as the user associated with the email claim on the token.